OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-boot.md

 > Set GPIO16: 1
 > Set GPIO15: 1
 ```
-and if we run the command `expled 0x000000` in the command line we should see the same output:
+and if we run the command `/root/rgb-led` in the command line we should see the same output:

 ```
 root@Omega-2757:/tmp# expled 0x000000